Lusiné VartanLV

 One proposal, five ways in.

-The reader picks a lens — Customer, Workforce, Operations, AI, Executive.
-That view stays lit; the rest softens.
+Pick a lens: Customer, Workforce, Operations, AI, Executive.
+That view stays lit while the rest softens.
 A CFO and a CHRO open the same proposal and each sees their own.

 The RFP spine, kept honest.

 Under the motion sits a real proposal: cover letter, summary, pricing, approach, references, alliances.
-The interaction carries the substance — it never replaces it.
+The interaction carries the substance, never replaces it.

 Scenarios you can run.